shaktisuman/DocPoint/README.md

 # Why we need DrBook?

-- Doctors need to make appointments for their patients more efficiently and so that it’s more readily available to their patients.
+- Doctors need to make appointments for their patients more efficiently and so that it's more readily available to their patients.
-- With an online booking system, doctors would be able to provide a cutting edge service that only a few practices offer - which in turn attracts and retains customers.
+- Doctors would be able to provide a cutting edge service that only a few practices offer - which in turn attracts and retains customers.
 Therefore, an online booking system would boost revenue and staff efficiency along with minimizing no-shows.
+- Taking out the middleman and allowing the patients themselves to book their own appointments in real time.
 ---

 # Why we need DrBook?
-- Taking out the middleman and allowing the patients themselves to book their own appointments in real time.
 - Increase staff efficiency by allowing them to focus on their current tasks and will boost revenue through increased new patient intake and retainability.
 - Simplify the whole process of booking an appointment for a patient and makes it more seamless and efficient for all parties.

 ---

 # Approach

+- The steps:
+	1. Installation and Setup (Java, MySQL)
+	2. Customize Login System
+	3. Appointment Management
+	4. Using placeholder doctor and patient data
+	5. Concrete implementation of doctor and patient functionality
+	6. Flesh out User management
+	7. Admin management
+	7. Enhancements

+---

+- How to generate solution concepts: Brainstorming, researching similar solutions
+- How to analyze performance of solution Perform UAT (user acceptance testing)
+- What are the alternatives: Get an offline secretary

+---
+# Deliverables

 Follow Agile methodology

-- Iteration 1: project proposal, elaboration, Installation and Setup, Customize Login System, Fetch doctor, Fetch doctor’s schedule (display), Create dummy patient homepage, Book a slot
+- Iteration 1: project proposal, elaboration, Installation and Setup, Customize Login System, Fetch doctor, Fetch doctors' schedule (display), Create dummy patient homepage, Book a slot

 - Iteration 2: Change/Cancel slot, Patient profile (Info, homepage),  Doctor profile (Info, homepage), Doctor slot management